WoodyB-alt/Cryptoguard/README.md

 - A 96-bit random nonce (IV) is generated for every encryption

 - Encrypted output is Base64 encoded for safe storage and transport

+- Use --delete-original to automatically wipe plaintext files/folders post-encryption

 - Always use strong, unique passwords — encryption strength depends on it